eeabed/snake_bevy/README.md

 # Snake Game in Rust with Bevy

-A simple Snake game implemented in Rust using the Bevy game engine, written entirely by _Claud Desktop_ with _Desktop Commander MCP_, including this README file.
+A simple Snake game implemented in Rust using the Bevy game engine, initially written entirely by _Claud Desktop_ with _Desktop Commander MCP_.
+Later updates were made using _Claude Code_.

 ![Game Screenshot](screenshot.png)